Skip to main content

 photo of abstract work hanging on a light gray wall, consisting of a heavily worked surface with various objects and color palette of warm tones

 Elliott Hundley, Tiered Sounds, 2017.
 Paper, oil, fabric, pins, plastic, glass, shells, lotus pods, metal, foam and linen on panel.
-Collection of Betsy Atwater. © Elliott Hundley.
+Private Collection. © Elliott Hundley.
 Image courtesy of the artist and Regen Projects, Los Angeles

 photo of art work showing surface detail of various materials